 A Resident who moves out without an approved "Release from Contract” form and/or is evicted by Residential and Dining Services will be considered to have broken the Contract.
 A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus $700 in fall quarter, and $350 in winter quarter.

 Check Out Information

 Residents must check out when they vacate their Unit and return any keys, and can do so by following the process outlined online or by contacting the RAD front office.
-Residents must check out before 12:00 noon on the Friday of Evaluation week to avoid being charged for the full cost of the following quarter, as well as additional charges and/or penalties.
+Residents must check out before 12:00 noon on the Friday of Evaluation week of Fall and Winter Quarters to avoid being charged for the full cost of the following quarter, as well as additional charges and/or penalties.
 Spring quarter check out must occur before Wednesday, June 12, 2019 at 5:00 pm.

 If a Resident does not check out properly by following the check-out process, they will be charged an improper check out fee of $100.
 In the spring quarter, failure to check out by the end of the Contract will result in a $300 late checkout fee plus the $100 improper check out fee.

 Residents may seek a Contract Release by filing a Contract Release (PDF) form.
 Contract Releases must be approved by the Assistant Director for Residential Life, or their designee.
 Contract Releases are typically granted for the following reasons: